dirkbrockmann/critical_hexsirsize/README.md

 [![CC BY 4.0][cc-by-shield]][cc-by]

-This explorable illustrates the behavior of a contagion process, captures by the SIRS model, near its critical point.
+This explorable illustrates the behavior of a contagion process, captured by the SIRS model, near its critical point.

 The explorable is part of the [**Complexity Exporables Collection**](https://www.complexity-explorables.org).
 For more information about the system and its behavior consult the explorable
 > [**“Critical HexSIRSize” - The stochastic, spatial SIRS model**](https://www.complexity-explorables.org/explorables/critical-hexsirsize/)